radiantlogic-v8/documentation-new/documentation/tuning/tuning-limits.md

 ## Custom Limits

-Custom limits are more fine-grained than global limits and can be defined in the Control Panel > Global Settings> Tuning > Limits section > Custom Limits sub-section.
+Custom limits are more fine-grained than global limits and can be defined in the Control Panel > Global Settings> Tuning > Limits section > Custom sub-section.
 Custom limits can be configured for the pre-defined users: “Anonymous Users”, and “Authenticated Users”.
 They can also be more granular and associated with users belonging to any group or located below any branch/naming context (subtree) in RadiantOne.

 ![Custom Limits](Media/custom-limits.png)